mbierlee/poodinis/README.md

 ```
 At the moment, it is only possible to autowire public members or properties.

 Dependencies are automatically autowired when a class is resolved.
-So when you register ExampleClassB, its member, *dependency*, is automatically injected:
+So when you register ExampleClassB, its member, *dependency*, is automatically autowired:
 ```d
 container.register!ExampleClassA;
 container.register!ExampleClassB;